htcondor/htcondor/docs/admin-manual/security.rst

     section \ `Submitting a
     Job <../users-manual/submitting-a-job.html>`__.

-HTCondor’s Security Model
+HTCondor's Security Model
 -------------------------

-At the heart of HTCondor’s security model is the notion that communications are subject to various security checks.
+At the heart of HTCondor's security model is the notion that communications are subject to various security checks.
 A request from one HTCondor daemon to another may require authentication to prevent subversion of the system.
 A request from a user of HTCondor may need to